Become a Longhorn Wellness Peer Educator

 • Earning academic credit for public health experience

-• Positively influencing your peers and UT campus
+• Positively influencing your peers and the UT campus

 • Helping students connect mental and physical well-being